Wanna learn to think like Charlotte Mason?

 - We end with a flurry of dotting i’s and crossing t’s and making plans for the future.

 Daily assignments — videos to watch, articles to read, worksheets to guide you through a thinking process — are delivered in weekly guidebooks Monday mornings via the Facebook group.
 Discussion questions are posted each afternoon.
-Facebook Live Q&A sessions are scheduled near the end of each week.
+Facebook Live Q&A sessions are typically scheduled for Saturday mornings at 8am Pacific time.
+Replays are usually made available by Facebook shortly after the sessions are completed.

 Like anything else, you’ll get more out of it if you put more of yourself into it.